 AI, although a great feature is not really needed for the target audience

-The Luminar 3 is an excellent image editing tool and one that provides you with excellent control and options to make the best of your images.
+The Luminar 4 is an excellent image editing tool and one that provides you with excellent control and options to make the best of your images.
 If you’re a professional Photoshop and Lightroom CC user, the Luminar plugin can be a powerful integration and help you edit images with ease.
-For just $69, the Luminar is a great software for beginners and professionals alike who don’t want to spend a fortune on the other two programs.
+For just $57, the Luminar is a great software for beginners and professionals alike who don’t want to spend a fortune on the other two programs.
 It should be noted however, that Luminar is still an image manipulation program first and not exactly a powerful editor – which means you should not expect it to perform complex operations like its other competitors.
+Skylum unveiled a new photo editing software – Luminar AI.
+Luminar AI is a brand new photo-editing application that has been rebuilt completely under the hood.
+The software is the first photo editor of its kind that is completely driven by an AI engine.
+You can learn Luminar AI more from its official page.

 Library Panel and Workspace9.0/10